psoerensen/qgteach/README.md

-  slides/        # lecture slides notes/         # theoretical notes tutorials/     # hands-on exercises apps/          # interactive teaching apps
+  slides/        # lecture slides notes/         # theoretical notes

+  tutorials/     # guided practical walkthroughs exercises/     # student problem sets

+  apps/          # interactive teaching apps

-  data/          # datasets used in tutorials images/        # figures used in slides and notes
+  data/          # datasets used in tutorials and exercises images/        # figures used in slides and notes

   narration/     # narration audio files
 ```

-Slides may optionally contain **speaker notes** used to generate narrated lectures.
+Slides may optionally contain **speaker notes** that can be used to generate narrated lectures.

 ## Creating a New Course